ocsigen/ocsigen.github.io/_posts/2016-02-22-tutorial-widgets.md

 - The `##` is used to call a JS method from OCaml and `##.` to access a JS object field (See Js_of_ocaml's documentation: [Ppx_js](http://ocsigen.org/js_of_ocaml/api/Ppx_js)).
 - If there are several services in your application, the client-side program will be sent only with the first page, and will not stop if you go to another page of the application.
 - `Lwt` is the concurrent library used to program threads on both client and server sides.
 The syntax `let%lwt a = e1 in e2` allows waiting (without blocking the rest of the program) for an Lwt thread to terminate before continuing. `e2` must ben a Lwt thread itself. `Lwt.return` enables creating an already-terminated Lwt thread.
 - `Lwt_js_events` defines a convenient way to program interface events (mouse, keyboard, ...).

-`Lwt_js_events.onload` is a Lwt thread that waits until the page is loaded.
+For example, `Lwt_js_events.onload` is a Lwt thread that waits until the page is loaded.
 There are similar functions to wait for other events, e.g., for a click on an element of the page, or for a key press.

 ## Second step: bind the button